World-hackr/Natural_Communication/README.md

 Run code.
 input a audio file
-Get a drawing canvas (graphical matplotlib ) window pop-up .
+Get a drawing canvas (graphical matplotlib ) window pop-up . draw your desired shape on teh canvas. close the canvas window now plot with original and future_original plot will open. close the plot window enjoy your new created file with .csv, .png, .wav file.
-CSV file with all the peaks(+ve/-ve) of each wave will also be created.
-Draw your shape, both in positive and negative region.
-Close the graph window.
-A plot window with original and modeled wave will be shown.
-An audio file with it’s wave modeled in desire shape but with same frequency  data will be geneated on file name : 🍘   Natural_Language.py.
 >>>>>>> 37916aa (update README with instructions to use the code)